Texas Tropical Habanero Vegetable Soup

 With a large stockpot, it’s easier if everybody just lines up at the stove and somebody ladles soup into their bowls.

 Dive in.
 This soup is glorious.
-And made more glorious with the addition of the Texas Tropical Habanero pepper jelly.
+And made more glorious with the addition of the habanero pepper jellies.